Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 Epidemiological history:

-· Stay in an endemic focus of tick-borne encephalitis in the spring-summer period (April-October);
+· stay in an endemic focus of tick-borne encephalitis in the spring-summer period (April-October);

 Physical examination:

-Feverish form:
+Fever form:

 Unstable hemodynamics (tendency to hypertension);

-· The illness lasts 3-7 days;
+· the illness lasts 3-7 days;

-· A favorable prognosis, with complete recovery.
+· favorable prognosis, with complete recovery.

 Neurological status:

-Common to all forms is the presence of general cerebral symptoms, for focal forms - depression of consciousness and also a combination of cerebral and focal neurological symptoms.
+Common to all forms is the presence of general cerebral symptoms, for focal forms - depression of consciousness and also a combination of general cerebral and focal neurological symptoms.

-With CE, the following is carried out:
+During CE the following is carried out:

-Presence of focal neurological symptoms Meningeal form:
+presence of focal neurological symptoms Meningeal form:

 The initial manifestations do not differ from the febrile form.
-However, the signs of general infectious intoxication are much more pronounced.
+However, signs of general infectious intoxication are much more pronounced.

-Fever 39 0 C and above (duration 7-14 days);
+· fever 39 0 C and above (duration 7-14 days);

 · Strong headache;

-· Pain in the eyeballs;
+pain in the eyeballs;

 · nausea, vomiting;

-· Somnolence or psychomotor agitation (in severe forms);
+· somnolence or psychomotor agitation (in severe forms);

-· Lymphocytic pleocytosis in the cerebrospinal fluid.
+lymphocytic pleocytosis in cerebrospinal fluid.

 Meningoencephalitic form:

-Fever 39 0 C and above (from 4-10 days to 1 month);
+· fever 39 0 C and above (from 4-10 days to 1 month);

 · Strong headache;

-· Pain in the eyeballs;
+pain in the eyeballs;

 · nausea, vomiting;

-· Lethargy or loss of consciousness;
+lethargy or loss of consciousness;

-· Pronounced tremor;
+· pronounced tremor;

-• delirium;
+· delirium;

-· Hallucinations;
+· hallucinations;

-• excitement;
+· excitement;

-• disorientation in place and in time;
+· disorientation in place and time;

-· Somnolence or psychomotor agitation (in severe forms);
+· somnolence or psychomotor agitation (in severe forms);

-· Consequences: transient paralysis, residual encephalitic syndrome.
+· consequences: transient paralysis, residual encephalitic syndrome.

 Diffuse meningoencephalitis:

-· Epileptic seizures;
+· epileptic seizures;

-• suppression of deep reflexes;
+· inhibition of deep reflexes;

-· Decrease in muscle tone.
+· decreased muscle tone.

 Focal meningoencephalitis:

-· Spastic paresis of the limbs;
+· spastic paresis of the limbs;

-· Convulsive syndrome;
+· convulsive syndrome;

-· Epileptic seizures (Kozhevnikovsky epilepsy, Jacksonian epilepsy).
+· epileptic seizures (Kozhevnikov epilepsy, Jacksonian epilepsy).

 Poliomyelitis form:

-· The most severe form of the disease;
+· the most severe form of the disease;

-Fever of varying severity;
+· fever of varying severity;

-General weakness, increased fatigue;
+· general weakness, increased fatigue;

-· Recurrent muscle twitching;
+· periodically occurring muscle twitching;

-Paralysis develops 5-10 days after the temperature drops;
+· paralysis develops 5-10 days after the temperature drops;

-Flaccid paresis of the cervicobrachial (cervicothoracic) localization;
+· flaccid paresis of the cervicobrachial (cervicothoracic) localization;

-Atony, decrease or complete loss of tendon and periosteal reflexes;
+· atony, decrease or complete loss of tendon and periosteal reflexes;

-· Atrophy of the muscles of the shoulder girdle;
+atrophy of the muscles of the shoulder girdle;

-· Death can occur within 5-7 days from the onset of neurological symptoms from secondary bulbar lesions or cerebral edema.
+· death can occur within 5-7 days from the onset of neurological symptoms from secondary bulbar lesions or cerebral edema.

 Polyradiculoneuritic form.

-Pain along the nerve trunks;
+· pain along the nerve trunks;

 Laboratory research